YetAnotherNerd/whatlastgenre/README.md

 However, if you don't want to use v2.4 tags you can use the `id3v23sep` config option explained below.

-##### Interactivity (while tagging releasetypes)
+##### Releasetype tagging and interactitvity
+While tagging releasetypes user input might be required in ambigious cases.
+`-r` implies interactivity, `n` disables interactivity.
-Sometimes a dataprovider returns more than one result of tags (eg. different editions of the same album or album and single with the same name).
-This is not a problem since these results often contain very similar tags that can simply be merged together.
-However, to tag releasetypes it is necessary to know the right result, so some user input might be required when the results have different releasetypes, but several steps are taken to reduce needed interactivity, like filtering by snatched flag (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings) or by year (if given).
+However several steps are taken to reduce needed interactivity, like filtering by snatched flag (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings) or by year (if given).

-So, interactivity is only needed for setting proper releasetypes in some ambiguous cases.

 ## Installation